wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 (a - b) + b = a
 \end{equation}
 </span>
-and call the former addition, the latter substraction.
+and call the former addition, the latter subtraction.
 Then the associative property will be contained in the equation
 <span class="numbered" id="p.29eq3" data-label="3">